THE RAMS HORN

 For rodents and wildlife critters:

-1) For gophers and such, try to co-exist, we are neighbors after all!
+1) For gophers and such, try to co-exist, they aerate your soil for you, helping your plants thrive, we are neighbors after all!
 If you must, use ammonia, a few teaspoons poke into a hole on top of their mounds in your yard, they will not want to be there and move on, no killing involved.

-2) For mice and rats, and other cuties such as opossums and squirrels, install one way doors on your home, find exclusion openings and seal them, even a quarter sized space they can start to get through.
+2) For mice and rats, and other cuties such as opossums and squirrels, they remove Lyme disease by eating the ticks and intruders for you ;instead help them, install one way doors on your home, find “exclusion” openings and seal them, even a quarter sized space they can start to get through.
 Do live trap and release nearby within 50 feet if necessary, no killing involved.

 Don’t be afraid, all animals exist for their own reasons and have a right to life.
+Let’s all thrive and stay alive together!
 They are beneficial to our ecosystem, for example, opossums eat the ticks in your yard to help your doggies thrive.
 Learn to appreciate them and co-exist.
 Animals are our friends.
 Blessings.

 1) Walk your dog on a leash and accompany your pet outside; dusk, night and morning coyotes are most active, but are out during day as well.
 Do not allow pets to run free at anytime, even day!
 Coyotes are out all times of day and night.
 Do not lose sight of any and all dogs or cats, coyotes, rattlesnakes, and birds-of-prey will appear from nowhere to swiftly grab your dog or cat, large dogs will be lured into a pack and killed; coyotes are hardly ever seen, and are nicknamed ‘tricksters’.